bartificer/programming-by-stealth/docs/pbs34.md

 }
 ```

 Just a reminder that so far, in all our sample code, we’ve been passing an empty object (`{}`) as the second argument in all our calls to `QUnit.module()`.
-From now on you can pass as an object that defines as many or as few of the four possible hooks as you require – it’s not a case that you have to pass all the hooks or none of them, it’s fine to only pass one, or two, or three.
+From now on you can pass as an object that defines as many or as few of the four possible hooks as you require – it’s not a case that you have to pass all the hooks or none of them.
+It’s fine to only pass one, or two, or three.

-Note that QUnit ensures that the special `this` variable accessible within each of these four hooks is the same `this` variable that’s available within each test within the module, so, if you set `this.x` to some value within the `before` or `beforeEach` hooks, then you can access that variable from within any test within the module.
+Note that QUnit ensures that the special `this` variable accessible within each of these four hooks is the same `this` variable that’s available within each test within the module.
+So, if you set `this.x` to some value within the `before` or `beforeEach` hooks, then you can access that variable from within any test within the module.
 This mechanism allows you to define some standard pieces of data which you can use in each of a set of related tests.

 My sample test suite contains a number of examples of the use of these hooks, including the one below which shows the use of the `before` hook in a module containing the tests for the string generation functions in the `pbs.Time` prototype: